Alison Goldfrapp: Solo projects

 In January 2023, Goldfrapp confirmed she would be releasing her first music as a solo act under her name.
-On 19 January her collaboration track with Claptone, "Digging Deeper", was released.
+On 19 January, her collaboration track with Claptone, "Digging Deeper", was released.
 In February 2023, Goldfrapp released "Fever" with Paul Woolford.

-On 16 March 2023, Goldfrapp announced her debut solo album, The Love Invention, to be released on 12 May 2023.
+On 16 March 2023, Goldfrapp announced her debut solo album, The Love Invention, which was released on 12 May 2023.
 Goldfrapp described the album as "my tribute to the dance floor".
-The lead single, "So Hard So Hot", was released the same day.
+The lead single, "So Hard So Hot", was released alongside the announcement on 16 March.
+The album reached no.6 in the UK Album charts (matching previous Goldfrapp albums Head First and Silver Eye).
+It was followed in 2024 by the companion remix album The Love Reinvention.